 Vegetarian Chili contains mushrooms, black beans, zucchini, and corn, among other things.
-It’s a good way to celebrate the first cold snap.
+It’s a great way to do Meatless Monday.

 - 1 tablespoon oil